MichaelMcKibbin/cpu_temp_display/README.md

         Logging now records $null when no temperature reading is available, avoiding incorrect entries.
         Improved robustness and readability of the update timer block.

+### 1.1
- - 1.1 - Added configuration options, improved logging, fixed timer disposal
+- Added configuration options, improved logging, fixed timer disposal
+- Created a dedicated Write-TempLog function
+- Fixed the variable name bug introduced when adding °F (was using $temp instead of $tempC/$tempF)
+- Now logs both Celsius and Fahrenheit in a single line
+- Eliminated redundant logging code- Added a FormClosed event handler to properly terminate the Form and the timer.
+  The timer previouly continued to run in the PowerShell instance and running the script again resulted in two timers triggering additional temperature checks and logging.
+Closing PowerShell did end the timers, but it's better to clean up resources properly.
+- Added option to show both temperature units
+- Organized UI creation code into a logical section
+- Grouped related functionality
+- Improved readability with consistent spacing and formatting
+- Removed commented-out code

- - 1.0 - Initial release
+### 1.0 - Initial release

 ## Features